camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 * Update namespace of BPMN XML files.
 The [Camunda Modeler](https://docs.camunda.org/manual/7.5/modeler/camunda-modeler/) does this automatically for you when opening models with the old Activiti namespace.
 This step is optional as the engine also reads the Activiti namespace for backwards capabilities.

-# Enjoy new camunda features
+# Enjoy!

-Despite Camunda Tasklist, Cockpit, Admin and REST API there is a lot more to discover:
+Great - you made it.
+We welcome you as a new Camunda user!
+Despite already mentioned Camunda Tasklist, Cockpit, Admin and REST API there is a lot more to discover, e.g.:

 * [Camunda Modeler](https://docs.camunda.org/manual/7.5/modeler/camunda-modeler/) - a superb modeling tool to model standard compliant BPMN, CMMN and DMN.
 * [Camunda Engine Evolution since Activiti Fork](xxx)
 * [CMMN](https://docs.camunda.org/manual/7.5/reference/cmmn11/) for Case Management
 * [DMN](https://camunda.org/dmn/tutorial/) for Decision Management
+* [Container Management Platform](https://docs.camunda.org/manual/7.5/introduction/architecture/) gives new architectural possibilities
 * ...

 Enjoy!